killinen/BrakeModule/README.md

 ---

 ## OT of CAN bus messages
-if someone want to see what CAN messages are in E39 CAN bus see https://github.com/killinen/opendbc/blob/master/BMW_E39.dbc (this is not perfect, would be cool if someone else would like to look into it).
+if someone want to see some CAN messages in E39 CAN bus https://github.com/killinen/opendbc/blob/master/BMW_E39.dbc (this is not perfect, would be cool if someone else would like to look into it).
 This is in OPENDBC format.
 If don't know what DBC is here's couple good reads https://github.com/stefanhoelzl/CANpy/blob/master/docs/DBC_Specification.md http://socialledge.com/sjsu/index.php/DBC_Format.
 Great insipiration for reverse engineering the CAN messages was this thread relating to E46 CAN bus messages: https://www.bimmerforums.com/forum/showthread.php?1887229-E46-Can-bus-project.
 Also for some other chassis CAN msgs see dzid's issue https://github.com/killinen/BrakeModule/issues/1.

 ---